Jeremy Guscott: England must get fit to compete

 For now, England must not worry too much that the All Blacks have superior skill levels.
 The majority of the line-up are young guys and they will continue to improve those basics every week, providing they work on them.
 But the error count needs to come down and England must be able to live with the All Blacks when their intensity ramps up – at the moment the faster the play gets, the more you think the ball will stick when New Zealand throw their fast, flat passes on the gain line.

-But there are still reasons to be positive looking ahead to the internationals.
+But there are still reasons to be positive looking ahead to the autumn internationals.
 Marland Yarde has announced himself as an international wing of substance: he took his tries well and made some lovely breaks – but he needs to remove the blinkers at times.
 He is young and hungry and I like that he wants to score tries every time he gets the ball.
 And if he is to make the step up to being world class he needs look no further than the sensational Kiwi full-back, Ben Smith.

 He’s the best player on the planet right now.
 Every time he gets his hands on the ball it feels like something might happen.
 He’s solid under the high ball and makes his tackles – but what sets him apart is his combination of pace and vision.